ax-sh/ax-sh/README.md

 - Expert in aesthetics, simplicity, and utility
 - Graphics designer with aesthetics in mind
 - Creative Web Developer, who loves technology and a lifelong learner
-- Interested in making things that people want, need, or desire
+- Interested in making things that people want, need, or require

 <!--
 self taught